MicrosoftDocs/azure-devops-docs/docs/work/track/query-operators-variables.md

 For examples, see [Example work item queries](example-queries.md) and [Query for work items using the History field](history-and-auditing.md).

 >[!NOTE]
 >Not all deployments support full-text searches.
-For example, SQL Express and SQL Azure, which support Visual Studio Team Services, do not support full-text search.
+For example, SQL Express and SQL Azure, which support VSTS platform, do not support full-text search.
 In these instances, you will only see the **Contains** and **Does not Contain** operators.

 **Contains Words** and **Does Not Contain Words** filter items based on the full-text search index created for long-text fields.
 Team Foundation automatically indexes all long-text fields with a data type of **PlainText** and **HTML** and the **Title** field for full-text search.
 The index and operators are only available when the SQL Server that supports Team Foundation Server supports full-text search.